Access a printer-friendly PDF version here.

 Bio-based product: Product wholly or partly derived from biomass.
 The bio-based product is normally characterized by the bio-based carbon content or the bio-based content.
 A “product” can be an intermediate, material, semi-finished, or final product.
 When "bio-based product" is used to refer to a product that is partly bio-based, the claim should be accompanied by a quantification of the bio-based content or bio-based carbon content.

 Biomass: Material of biological origin excluding material embedded in geological formations and/or fossilised.
 EXAMPLES: (whole or parts of) plants, trees, algae, marine organisms, microorganisms, animals, etc.

 Biomass content: Fraction of a product that is derived from biomass.

-Bioplastics: According to the European Bioplastics association, bioplastics are plastic materials that are either bio-based, or biodegradable, or both.
+Bioplastics: According to the European Bioplastics association, bioplastics are plastic materials that are either bio-based, biodegradable, or both.

 Biopolymer: A polymer produced by living organisms.
 They are polymeric biomolecules.

 Compostable: A material that is biodegradable under specific conditions (industrial composting or home composting), but also disintegrates (fragments below a certain size) and has no adverse effect to the compost for plant growing.
-A prerequisite for compostability is absence of adverse elements such as heavy metals. [what about the requirement for turning and oxygen?]
+A prerequisite for compostability is absence of adverse elements such as heavy metals.

 Durability: Ability of a product to retain the values of its properties under specified conditions.